World Cup 2026 Outright Winner Odds: Who Will Triumph In North America?

 It is worth noting that Brazil are the only nation to have appeared at every World Cup since 1930 - their pedigree is unmatched.

-The likes of Vinicius Jr., Raphinha and Rodrygo give Brazil one of the most explosive attacking units in the tournament, and Ancelotti's man-management ability at elite level could prove the difference if Brazil hit their stride at the right moment.
+The likes of Vinicius Jr, Raphinha and Rodrygo give Brazil one of the most explosive attacking units in the tournament, and Ancelotti's man-management ability at elite level could prove the difference if they hit their stride at the right moment.

-Reigning champions Argentina carry a genuine weight of history on their shoulders.
+Reigning champions Argentina carry the weight of history into this tournament.

-No nation has retained the World Cup in the modern era, but this squad has the mentality and experience to rise to that challenge.
+No nation has retained the World Cup in the modern era, and this squad will need everything to go right if they're to be the first since Brazil in 1962.

-Portugal are one of the most intriguing propositions in the market.
+Portugal are one of the most intriguing sides in the market.

-Cristiano Ronaldo - now 40 years old - arrives at what will probably be his final World Cup boasting a career tally nudging 950 goals for club and country.
+Cristiano Ronaldo - now 40 years old - arrives at what will probably be his final World Cup boasting a career approaching 1000 goals for club and country.

 Beyond Ronaldo, Bruno Fernandes, Rafael Leao and Bernardo Silva give Portugal genuine quality across the pitch.

-They have enough talent to reach the latter stages, making them an interesting each-way option for punters who believe the knockout rounds suit their style.
+They have enough talent to reach the latter stages, making them an interesting each-way option for those who believe the last 16 is a minimum requirement.

-Julian Nagelsmann has been rebuilding with a younger generation, and the expanded 48-team format - with most third-placed sides also progressing - significantly reduces the chance of another group-stage embarrassment.
+Julian Nagelsmann has been rebuilding with a younger generation, and the expanded 48-team format - with most third-placed sides also progressing - significantly reduces the chance of another group-stage embarrassment like in Qatar.

 Florian Wirtz and Jamal Musiala give Germany a creative axis that can hurt any team.